 This role is best suited for candidates with a passion for progressive politics and a desire to learn/grow within the progressive political sphere.
 The position requires exceptional interpersonal communication skills (think customer service skills) and excellent attention to detail.

 Management of Volunteer-Powered Field & Fundraising Programs (50%)

 Bonus Points for:

 Sister District is a fully virtual organization, and the position may be filled from anywhere in the US.
-This is a full-time 40-hour per week contract position that does not offer benefits.
-The position runs through November 12, 2020 and will require some work on the weekends and the possibility of extended hours during GOTV.
+This is a full-time 40-hour per week position that runs through November 30, 2021.
+It may require some work on the weekends and the possibility of extended hours during GOTV.

 Please send an email to firstname.lastname@example.org with the subject line: “Field Manager – [NAME]” and attach the following:

 Sister District Project values a multicultural, diverse working environment.
 Applicants of diverse backgrounds are welcomed and encouraged to apply.
 Sister District prohibits discrimination of employment, promotion, compensation, terms, conditions, or privileges of employment based on gender, disability, race, age, national origin, color, creed, sexual orientation, sex (including marital and parental status), gender identity and expression, religion, economic status, ethnic identity, veteran’s status, or any other basis prohibited by applicable law.